RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 Answer: B

-### Question # 39 - Which one of the following statements about file storage security in the cloud is correct?
+### Question # 39 - Which one of the following statements about [file storage security] in the cloud is correct?
 A.  File stores are always kept in plaintext in the cloud.
 B.	There is no way to sanitize file storage space in the cloud.
-C.	Virtualization prevents the use of application-b ased security controls.
+C.	Virtualization prevents the use of application-based security controls.
-D.	Virtual machines are stored as snapshotted files when not in use.
+D.	**Virtual machines are stored as snapshotted files when not in use**.

 Answer: D